UiL-OTS-labs/four-labs-et/README.md

 - cd four-labs-et

-Create virtual python environment (use --site-packages in order to obtain pylink from the system environment)
+Create virtual python environment (use --system-site-packages in order to obtain pylink from the system environment)

-virtualenv venv2 --site-packages
+- virtualenv venv2 --system-site-packages

 Activate the environment.
 Prior to the the next command your terminal prompt looks roughly like: